Lymphoma in children

 If your child’s GP thinks your child might have lymphoma, they will refer them urgently to be assessed by a specialist.
 Your child will need tests to find out for certain.

-To confirm a diagnosis of lymphoma, your child will need to have a small operation called a biopsy.
+To confirm a diagnosis of lymphoma, your child will need to have a small procedure called a biopsy.
 This involves removing a lymph node, or taking a sample of cells from one, for testing.
 Depending on how old your child is and where the lymph node is, they might have their biopsy under:

 - a local anaesthetic, which numbs the area where the sample is being taken so they don’t feel anything